baronrabban/dalconnector/README.md

 **Q:** It's working but sometimes feels slow or it times out

- **A:** The wifi sdcard needs a good wifi signal.
+ **A:** The wifi sdcard needs a good signal.
 Try moving it closer to the router.
 ##